David Park (art historian)

-David William Park FSA (born 23 May 1952) is a professor at the Courtauld Institute of Art, University of London, where he is Director of the Conservation of Wall Painting Department.
+David William Park FSA (born 23 May 1952) was a professor at the Courtauld Institute of Art, University of London, where was Director of the Conservation of Wall Painting Department until 2018.
 Park is a graduate of Manchester University and Corpus Christi College, Cambridge University and has been a Fellow of the Society of Antiquaries of London since 1986.
+Park established the Conservation of Wall Painting department at the Courtauld Institute of Art with Sharon Cather.

+Park established the National Wall Painting survey in the 1980s, which is a specialist archive of unpublished art historical and conservation research on the wall paintings of England.
+The archive has been partially digitised in recent years.